0xbitcoin/EIP918-Mineable-Token/README.md

 ### Abstract

 This specification describes a method for initially locking tokens within a token contract and slowly dispensing them with a mint() function which acts like a faucet.
 This mint() function uses a Proof of Work algorithm in order to minimize gas fees and control the distribution rate.
-Standardized CPU and GPU token mining software exists.
+Additionally, standardization of mineable tokens will give rise to standardized CPU and GPU token mining software, token mining pools and other external tools in the token mining ecosystem.

 ### Motivation

 Token distribution via the ICO model and it's derivatives is susceptable to illicit behavior by human actors.
 Furthermore, new token projects are centralized because a single entity must handle and control all of the initial coins and all of the the raised ICO money.
-By distributing tokens via an Initial Mining Offering (known as an IMO), the ownership of the token contract no longer belongs with the deployer at all and the deployer is 'just another user.'
+By distributing tokens via an 'Initial Mining Offering' (or IMO), the ownership of the token contract no longer belongs with the deployer at all and the deployer is 'just another user.'
 As a result, investor risk exposure utilizing a mined token distribution model is significantly diminished.
 This standard is intended to be standalone, allowing maximum interoperability with ERC20, ERC721, and others.

 ### Specification